June-Skeeter/Module2_GEOS270_2021W1/docs/Assessment.md

 [**QA4**](Application_Part1.md#qa4)
 What is the first step when creating a new point layer?

-- Create point feature class in the project geodatabase
-- Create a polygon feature class in the project geodatabase
+- Create a polygon feature class in the project geodatabase.
-- Create a raster dataset
+- Create a raster dataset.
 - Make sure you are zoomed into your area of interest.
+- Create point feature class in the project geodatabase.

 [**QA5**](Application_Part2.md#qa5)
 How many cholera deaths were recorded in this outbreak? ______ How many locations (points) are in the dataset? ______ What is the highest number of deaths at one location? ______